RominaGaribay/RominaGaribay/README.md

 - 🤔 Python, R, and Stata scripts are found in these repositories
 - 💬 with replications of econometrics models.
-- 📫 Also, there are scripts about database of ENAHO and ENDES.
+- 📫 Also, there are scripts using database of ENAHO and ENDES.

 😄 Areas of interest:
 - Impact evaluation